jbiason/blog/content/projects/astatine.md

 (most recent to the oldest), just to speed up loading.
 This "index" would be read as paging, so if we want Page 10, we would probably need

+## Web

+One nice thing to have, which could replace the GUI, is to have a Web interface.
+This would allow using outside our device (as long as it have internet access) and to make notes public or private.

+If we do this, there should be two indexes files: One for everything and one for only public notes.
+When the user is logged in (and since notes are personal, only one user would be accepted), the system loads notes from the all notes index; if it is not, only the public notes index is read.

 ---

 [^1]: Note that there aren't titles in the GUI mock up 'cause the Mockup is